 Instant approval credit cards can be beneficial if you need to make immediate purchases or want to take advantage of a timely promotional offer.
 Plus, it’s convenient and saves time.

-Instant approval means you get a decision on your application shortly after applying.
-Pre-approval, on the other hand, indicates that a card issuer has preliminarily assessed your creditworthiness, usually through a soft credit check, and you’re likely to be approved if you apply.
+Similar to pre-approval vs. pre-qualified, instant approval means you get a decision on your application shortly after applying while pre-approval, indicates that a card issuer has preliminarily assessed your creditworthiness, usually through a soft credit check, and you’re likely to be approved if you apply.

 A Final Note From CreditNinja on Credit Cards